moh96orod/3DViewr/README.md

 # 3DViewr
 # The source code of the project to display 3D objects in obj format

-JavaScript language, Three.js library and php language are used in this project.
+JavaScript language, Three.js library and PHP language are used in this project.

 (The project is under development and a new update will come soon.)